-Past Performance Submittal
+3. Past Performance Submittal

-Offeror shall submit a narrative of a maximum of three (3) pages not including references.
-Narratives to be submitted in size 12 Arial font or equivalent.
+Offeror shall submit a narrative including references.
 Offeror shall provide a full narrative to describe past performance establishing the company submitting the proposal has the qualifications and experience to provide the services specified in this RFP.

-Offeror shall complete Offer Form OF-2 Client References with the names and contact information of customer references for at least three (3) clients that received services that are similar to those in the statement of work.
+Offeror shall complete Offer Form OF-2 Client References, Attachment C with the names and contact information of customer references for at least three (3) clients that received services that are similar to those in the statement of work.